best practices for endpoint security

 Summary

 The risks and costs of data breaches are rising, and endpoints are frequently the entry point for these attacks.
-Having a fundamentally sound approach to endpoint security is essential to protecting your organization from cybercriminals and it can be implemented by following the seven best practices for endpoint security outlined above.
+Having a fundamentally sound approach to endpoint security is essential to protecting your organization from cybercriminals and it can be implemented by following these seven endpoint security best practices.